Ada-Developers-Academy/daily-curriculum/topic_resources/ruby-102.md

 The each method takes a block as an argument, blocks can be represented in a couple different ways, but the `do` `end` style is the most simple.
 We'll learn more about blocks in the future.
-For each Object in the array, the code inside of the block will be executed, during execution the variable `food` will point to the current object.
+For each Object in the array, the code inside of the block will be executed, during execution the variable `food` will point to the current object.-->

 Resources
 ---------